 The cost per participant for CMAC Boat Building programs is $500, however, scholarships up to $450 are offered.
 Prior to the start of the program, a registered participant may submit a short essay explaining why they wish to participate in the program and state that they are without sufficient funds to pay the program costs.

 The cost per participant for the CMAC Boating Skills/Marine Ecology program is $250, however scholarships up to $200 are offered, prior to the start of the program, if a registered participant expresses financial need and submits a short essay on why they wish to participate in the program.

 A “Participant Release and Indemnification Consent, Medical Release, Liability and Photo Release” form must be completed prior to the start of the program.
 CLICK HERE to download.

 We look forward to having your teen involved in our upcoming Chicago Maritime Arts Center program!

-If you cannot register through the events section on this website you can download a pdf version here
+To register you can download a pdf version here.